zenrocklabs/zenrock-docs/docs/docs/zrSign/devs/oapp.md

 Once executed, the source OApp sends the supplied payload to a destination OApp that has been integrated with a zrSign contract.
 It then forwards the request to the zrSign contract and acts as a proxy between the user on the source chain and the zrSign contract on the destination chain.

 #### Parameters
 - `walletTypeID (bytes32)`: Identifier for the wallet type involved in the signing.
+At the moment the only supported wallet type is an EVM wallet type.
+    - EVM wallet Type: `0xe146c2986893c43af5ff396310220be92058fb9f4ce76b929b80ef0d5307100a`
 - `walletIndex (uint256)`: Index of the wallet which will be signing the hash.
 - `dstChainID (bytes32)`: The destination chain ID where the signed transaction might be used or verified.
+The destination chain ID is represented as a keccak hash of the chain in CAIP-2 format.
+For example `keccak256(abi.encodePacked("eip155:11155111"))` is the ID for Ethereum Sepolia.
 - `payload (bytes)`: Transaction data to be signed, provided as an array of bytes.
 - `broadcast (bool)`: A boolean flag indicating whether the signed transaction should be broadcast immediately.